shaik1002/biggitlabbomb/doc/administration/geo/setup/database.md

 :::TabTitle Primary with single PostgreSQL instance

-1. SSH into your single node instance and sign in as root:
+1. SSH into your single node instance and log in as root:

    ```shell
    sudo -i